Angus Gill: Early years

-2017–present
+2017–2024

 Gill released his self-produced debut album Nomad on 15 September 2017 via Checked Label Services.
 The album features collaborations with Adam Harvey, Gina Jeffreys, Kevin Bennett, Luke O'Shea, Bill Chambers, Drew McAlister, Troy Kemp, Mike Carr, Amos Morris and others.

 In 2019, Gill signed a global publishing deal with Origin Music Publishing.
 He released his second studio album Welcome to My Heart in September 2019, which debuted at number 2 on the ARIA Country Albums Chart.
 The album was nominated for 'Traditional Country Album of the Year' at the 48th Country Music Awards of Australia.

 In 2020, Gill collaborated with the members of the Paul Kelly band for his third studio album 3 Minute Movies, released as Angus Gill & Seasons of Change, in September 2020 on Rivershack Records/MGM.
 The album features a duet with US singer-songwriter Steve Earle and a guest appearance from Mark Lizotte.
 3 Minute Movies reached number 1 on the AIR Albums Chart, number 2 on the ARIA Australian Country Albums Chart and number 28 on the ARIA Top 50 Albums Chart.
 Gill and Seasons of Change were nominated for two Golden Guitar awards at the 49th Country Music Awards of Australia.

 In October 2021, Gill released The Scrapbook which became his highest ARIA chart peak, debuting at number 1 on the ARIA Australian Country Albums Chart and number 19 on the ARIA Top 50 Albums Chart.
-Gill was nominated for four Golden Guitar awards at the 50th Country Music Awards of Australia, winning one for Bush Ballad of the Year for The Easy Way.
-In 2022, Gill had three #1 hits on the Country Songs Top 40 Australian Airplay Chart in six weeks, as a songwriter and producer.
+He was nominated for four Golden Guitar awards at the 50th Country Music Awards of Australia, winning one for Bush Ballad of the Year for The Easy Way.
+In 2022, Gill had three #1 hits on the Country Songs Top 40 Australian Airplay Chart in six weeks.

+Gill was nominated for three awards at the 2024 CMAA.
+In February 2024, he released his first compilation album, titled The Songwriter...
+So Far.

+2025

+In October 2025, Gill released Postcards a bluegrass album covering classic Australian songs.
+He also published his debut novella Departure & Arrival, a work of fiction inspired by his grandmother’s journey with Alzheimer’s disease.